stickmaster10/MechanicMonke/README.md

 ## FAQ
 ### I want my mod added / removed
 For additions, send a PR to [MMDictionary](https://github.com/binguszingus/MMDictionary), and most of the time, it'll get accepted.
-For removals, send a PR to [MMDictionary](https://github.com/binguszingus/MMDictionary), or DM me on Discord ``bingus.bingus.bingus`` and I'll remove it personally.
+For removals, send a PR to [MMDictionary](https://github.com/binguszingus/MMDictionary), or DM me on Discord ``stickmaster10`` and I'll remove it personally.

 ### Why is there a ``setup.exe``?
 It is there for convenience.
 I am also providing a plain .exe build incase you may think it's sketchy.